papis/papis/doc/source/database_structure.rst

 Query language
 ^^^^^^^^^^^^^^

-The whoosh database uses the whoosh query language which is much more advanced than the query language in the `Papis database`_.
+The Whoosh database uses the Whoosh query language which is much more advanced than the query language in the `Papis database`_.

-The whoosh query language supports both ``AND`` and ``OR``, for instance
+The Whoosh query language supports both ``AND`` and ``OR``, for instance

 ::